 Looking for the old RI Portfolio?
 Please use our API instead.

 Managing reservations(RIs) and commitments can be one of the more challenging aspects of cloud infrastructure cost optimization.
-Often, companies have hundreds of individual RIs, each of which offers a different discount based on instance type, operating system, region, term and a variety of other factors.
+Often, companies have hundreds of individual RIs, each of which offers a different discount based on the instance type, operating system, region, term and a variety of other factors.
 The specific discount determines the break-even utilization rate for a particular RI, making it tedious to understand even the seemingly simple question of how much money have I saved (or lost) as a result of owning a particular RI.

 With the new Reservation Portfolio, we make it easy to understand and optimize your reservations.
 Simply select a date range and we'll show you any RIs that were active during that time.
 You can easily filter to reservations that were purchased in a particular account using Account toggle.
 If you have custom pricing calibrated in the application, you can also tease out how much you saved net of custom pricing discounts using the Basis toggle.